Follow LCB

 Our research is organized around three main goals:

 ii.
-Phage diversity and genomics
+Phage diversity, genomics and taxonomy

 iii.
-Phages as therapeutic agents and biocontrol tools
+Phages as diagnostic and biocontrol tools

 We host trainees from all education levels, feel free to contact us to join this dynamic and exciting research field!